saucelabs/sauce-school/tools/site/codelabs/Module3_SeleniumJS.md

 #### NOTE

-The [grep](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)command allows you to search for a certain set of characters when you run the mocha test.
+The [grep](https://www.geeksforgeeks.org/grep-command-in-unixlinux/) command allows you to search for a certain set of characters when you run the mocha test.
 In this case, you are searching for and running the name of the test `Dynamic Loading`.

 <img src="assets/3.07D.png" alt="Dynamic Loading test" width="600"/>